tstarti2/cit281-p5/README.md

-# Project: Monster Game Program Using Classes
+# Project 5: Monster Game Program Using Classes

+In this project, I focused on achieving several key learning objectives through the creation of a Monster Game program using classes.
+Here's what I accomplished:

 ## Learning Objectives

-Upon completing this project, you will:

-- Gain experience working with classes, including class constructors and methods.
+- **Working with Classes:** I gained experience working with classes, including constructors and methods, to design and implement the Monster class for the game.
-- Gain experience interpreting existing code to design a new class, including constructor and methods.
+- **Interpreting Existing Code:** I practiced interpreting existing code to design a new class, ensuring it met the requirements of the Monster Game program.
-- Gain more experience working with code modules.
+- **Code Modules:** I further enhanced my skills in working with code modules, organizing and modularizing my codebase effectively.
-- Enhance your skills in executing and debugging Node.js code using Visual Studio Code (VSCode), including module breakpoints.
+- **Executing and Debugging Node.js Code:** I honed my abilities in executing and debugging Node.js code using Visual Studio Code (VSCode), including effectively utilizing module breakpoints for debugging purposes.
-- Gain more experience working with Array `map()` and `forEach()` methods.
+- **Array Methods:** I gained more experience working with Array `map()` and `forEach()` methods, leveraging them to streamline operations on arrays of monsters.
-- Gain experience working with the concept of a gaming loop.
+- **Gaming Loop:** I gained experience working with the concept of a gaming loop, implementing it to control the flow of the Monster Game program.
-- Gain more experience working with objects and arrays.

-## Overview
+## Overview of Project Tasks

-In this project, you will create a Monster Game program using classes.
-The game will generate monsters with initial life values and minimum life values for the monsters to stay alive.
-During gameplay, each monster's life will gradually decrease by a random amount, and the game will continue until all monsters have died.
-The game will introduce a delay before each life drain.

-### Project Tasks:

-1. **Class Creation:**
-   - Design a `Monster` class with appropriate properties and methods to represent individual monsters in the game.
-   - Implement a constructor function to initialize each monster's life value and minimum life threshold.
+1. **Class Creation:** I designed the `Monster` class with appropriate properties and methods, including a constructor function to initialize monster attributes and methods to manage monster life and check their status.
-   - Define methods to simulate life draining and check if a monster is alive.

-2. **Game Logic Implementation:**
-   - Create a gaming loop to control the flow of the game.
-   - Generate multiple instances of the `Monster` class to populate the game environment.
-   - Implement logic to gradually reduce each monster's life value by a random amount in each game iteration.
-   - Check if any monsters have died and end the game when all monsters are deceased.
+2. **Game Logic Implementation:** I implemented the game logic, including creating a gaming loop, generating instances of the `Monster` class, reducing monster life values, and checking for game termination conditions.

-3. **Execution and Debugging:**
-   - Execute and debug the Node.js code using Visual Studio Code (VSCode), utilizing module breakpoints for effective debugging.
+3. **Execution and Debugging:** I executed and debugged the Node.js code using VSCode, leveraging module breakpoints to identify and resolve issues effectively.

-4. **Array Methods and Gaming Loop:**
-   - Utilize Array `map()` and `forEach()` methods to streamline operations on arrays of monsters.
+4. **Array Methods and Gaming Loop:** I utilized Array `map()` and `forEach()` methods to iterate through arrays of monsters and implemented the gaming loop to control the progression of the game.
-   - Implement the gaming loop to iterate through all monsters and update their life values accordingly.

-Completing this project will provide you with valuable experience in working with classes, understanding existing codebases, debugging Node.js applications, and implementing gaming logic using JavaScript.
+Through this project, I gained valuable experience in working with classes, debugging Node.js applications, and implementing gaming logic using JavaScript, further enhancing my skills as a developer.